shoutsfromduluth/shoutsfromduluth.github.io/content/chemin-de-fer.md

 date = "2025-06-01"
 +++

-You could say this poem by Elizabeth Bishop motivates this website.
+You could say this poem motivates this website.

 Alone on the railroad track
 I walked with pounding heart.